-- a determination as to whether the amendment is - of such significance to deem it the consummation of the initial investment transaction and the acquisition of new Instruments (i.e., a "significant modification"), or - a modification of those Instruments to be recognized over their remaining lives, and - an additional allocation of consideration among newly acquired Instruments.
+- · a determination as to whether the amendment is - of such significance to deem it the consummation of the initial investment transaction and the acquisition of new Instruments (i.e., a "significant modification"), or - a modification of those Instruments to be recognized over their remaining lives, and - an additional allocation of consideration among newly acquired Instruments.

 These allocations are generally based on the relative fair value of the Instruments at the time of the transaction, a process involving fair value estimates which is also a critical accounting policy and significant estimate.
 Moreover, these allocations and determinations can differ between GAAP and federal income tax bases.
 Once determined, these allocations directly effect the discount/premium and yield on debt securities, the cost and net gains/losses on equity securities, and capital structuring fees recognized in the statements of operations; and ICTI.
 These allocations require an understanding of the terms and conditions of the underlying agreements and requires significant management judgment.
-The table below presents the impact to the initial cost bases of allocated consideration to acquired Instruments for the three months ended March 31, 2017, and 2016, and for the years ended December 31, 2016, 2015, and 2014 (in thousands):
+The table below presents the impact to the initial cost bases of allocated consideration to acquired Instruments for the years ended December 31, 2016, 2015, and 2014 (in thousands):

-T hree Mo Mar Year l ber 31,

-2017 2016 2016 2015 2014

-Loans:

-Net Loan Fees (1) (excluding equity securities and cash amendment fees) \$ (48) \$ (640) \$ (983) \$ (922) \$ (974)

-Equity securities (including performance-contingent fees) (505) (822) (1,101)

-Equity securities (including performance-contingent fees) 505 822 1,101

-Capital structuring fees (14) 369 653 775
+2016 2015 2014 Loans: Net Loan Fees (1) (excluding equity securities and cash amendment fees) \$ (983) \$ (922) \$ (974) Equity securities (including performance-contingent fees) (822) (1,101) Equity securities (including performance-contingent fees) 822 1,101 Capital structuring fees 369 653 775